gardener/gardener/docs/monitoring/README.md

 **Purpose**: Acts as a cache for other Prometheus instances.
 The metrics are kept for a short amount of time (~2 hours) due to the high cardinality.
 For example if another Prometheus needs access to cadvisor metrics it will query this Prometheus instead of the cadvisor.
 This also reduces load on the kubelets and API Server.

 Some of the high cardinality metrics are aggregated with recording rules.
-These _pre-aggregated_ metrics are scraped by the [Aggregate Prometheus](#aggregate-prometheus).
+These _pre-aggregated_ metrics are scraped by the [aggregate Prometheus](#aggregate-prometheus).

 This Prometheus is not used for alerting.